AbcAeffchen/SepaUtilities/README.md

 by the `check` methods.

 ##Licence##
-SepaUtilities is licensed under the MIT Licence.
+SepaUtilities is licensed under the LGPL v3.0 License.